Validation Is Critical to Making Hosting Capacity Analysis a Clean Energy Game-Changer

 Having a validation plan in place from the start is a key, and often overlooked step, in the process.
 As we have learned from HCA pioneers, focusing on validation at the outset can save considerable time and money down the road.
 California offers a good example for other states to learn from.

-In January of 2019, each of the California utilities published their first, much anticipated, system-wide HCA results.
+In January of 2019, each of the California utilities published its first, much anticipated, system-wide HCA results.
 IREC and others excitedly started to peruse the HCA maps to see how much capacity was available on the system overall and at specific potential interconnection locations.
 However, we quickly discovered that Pacific Gas and Electric’s (PG&E’s) map was showing little to no available hosting capacity.

 In fact, aggregate data showed that approximately 80% of PG&E’s feeders, also known as circuits or lines, had little or no hosting capacity for new solar available!
 While it is broadly known that PG&E has relatively high solar penetration, it was highly unlikely that the vast majority of the system had NO remaining capacity for new solar projects of any size.